AMS003010/Singularity/README.md

 ```

 ( PS: It's a customizable dashboard powered by a templating engine with data injection having parallelism to speed up rendering 😅.
-Working on caching up stuff, in order to speed it up further⚡.
+With a Shared Cache to speed it up further⚡.
 All built in rust 🦀)

 <br/>